SmartChain-Limited/second-stage-assessment-task/README.md

         /* code */
 * use react context API to manage state across components if you need to
+* make sure you validate the form inputs. you can ignore the validation to check if the email already exist
 ### 3. Submission
 **Make sure you commit all your changes in your branch**